Decentralized Reliability Estimation for Low Latency Mixnets: Empirical evaluation

-We have implemented a discrete-event mixnet simulator to empirically evaluate whether the proposed approach provides accurate reliability measurement estimations in different scenarios.
-Simulation allows us to model various network conditions including reliable, unreliable and adversarial node behaviors, for which we know the ground truth, and compare the nodes' true reliability ${\rho}_j$ to the reliability $\hat{\rho}_j$ that is estimated based on the available measurement samples.
-Appendix~\ref{appendix-simulator} describes in detail the implemented simulator, its outputs, the experimental setups used for the evaluation in unreliable and adversarial settings, and additional results for scenarios that combine both unreliable and adversarial participants.
+We have implemented a discrete-event mixnet simulator to empirically assess the accuracy of the proposed node reliability estimation approach.
+Using simulation enables us to model a range of network conditions---including reliable, unreliable, and adversarial node behavior---for which the ground truth is known.
+This allows us to compare each node’s \textit{true} reliability score, ${\rho}_j$, against the \textit{estimated} score, $\hat{\rho}_j$, derived from the available measurement samples.
+Appendix~\ref{appendix-simulator} provides a detailed description of the simulator implementation, its outputs, and the experimental setups used to evaluate the system under both unreliable and adversarial conditions.